-- 5.6.1 All staff will.... - 5.6.1.1 Watch for early signs of distress in students deterioration of work, spurious illness, isolation, the desire to stay close to adults, erratic attendance, changes in behaviour, emotional disturbance. - 5.6.1.2 Encourage students within tutor groups, using Circle Time, to break down the culture of secrecy and report incidents of bullying against others and themselves.

-- 5.6.1.3 Encourage the use of the Pupil Complaint Form to be found in the Administration Office and in each classroom. - 5.6.1.4 Be assertive in promoting the message that bullying is anti-social behaviour and is unacceptable under all circumstances. - 5.6.1.5 Be aware of isolated individuals within either the tutor group or the teaching group. - 5.6.1.6 Tell someone if you suspect bullying is taking place the Form Tutor, Head of Department, Progress Leader or a Senior Manager. - 5.6.1.7 Be aware of "hot-spots" i.e. areas within the College where bullying is more likely to take place. - 5.6.1.8 Be aware of anti-social behaviour, especially on the corridors whilst pupils are moving. - 5.6.1.9 Reward positive behaviour and good attitudes towards one another. - 5.6.1.10 Will have regular training on up to date anti-bullying prevention. - 5.6.1.11 Be aware of the protected characteristics under the Equality Act and the statutory duty on the school as defined in the Act to eliminate discrimination and prejudice and foster good relations between those who share a protected characteristic and those who do not.
+- 5.6.1 All staff will.... - 5.6.1.1 Watch for early signs of distress in students deterioration of work, spurious illness, isolation, the desire to stay close to adults, erratic attendance, changes in behaviour, emotional disturbance. - 5.6.1.2 Encourage students within tutor groups to break down the culture of secrecy and report incidents of bullying against others and themselves. - 5.6.1.3 Encourage the use of different means of reporting all summarised in the Report poster displayed in each classroom - 5.6.1.4 Be assertive in promoting the message that bullying is anti-social behaviour and is unacceptable under all circumstances. - 5.6.1.5 Be aware of isolated individuals within either the tutor group or the teaching group. - 5.6.1.6 Tell someone if you suspect bullying is taking place the Form Tutor, Head of Department, Progress Leader or a Senior Manager. - 5.6.1.7 Be aware of "hot-spots" i.e. areas within the College where bullying is more likely to take place. - 5.6.1.8 Be aware of anti-social behaviour, especially on the corridors whilst pupils are moving. - 5.6.1.9 Reward positive behaviour and good attitudes towards one another. - 5.6.1.10 Will have regular training on up to date anti-bullying prevention. - 5.6.1.11 Be aware of the protected characteristics under the Equality Act and the statutory duty on the school as defined in the Act to eliminate discrimination and prejudice and foster good relations between those who share a protected characteristic and those who do not.